dhmit/computation_hist/djweb/dj_comp_hist/about_model.md

 **filename** required

 **author**
+1. Author name is inputted as Last (Suffix), First M.
+1. If there is more than one author, separate them by ;
+1. If there is an organization do not use any ; or , in the name
+1. If there are letterheads indicating an organization, ex: Naval War College, please include that organization in the author field
-1.If there is an organization do not use any ; or , 2.If someone doesn't have a first name enter 'unknown' as first - e.g. "Boal, unknown" 3.If someone doesn't have a surname enter second name as unknown - e.g. "unknown, Elena" 4.If someone has name is not known at all enter unknown
+1. If someone doesn't have a first name enter 'unknown' as first - e.g. "Boal, unknown"
+1. If someone doesn't have a surname enter second name as unknown - e.g. "unknown, Elena"

-**title**required
+1. If someone has name is not known at all enter unknown

+**title** required

 **date** if unknown write nothing